ngs-docs/2021-august-remote-computing/_main.utf8.md

 laptop or desktop.
 We will demonstrate file sharing via github, and discuss ways to collaborate with a team.

+This lesson was adopted from [a lesson](https://github.com/ngs-docs/2021-GGG298/tree/latest/Week7-Git_and_GitHub_for_file_tracking_and_sharing) co-authored by Shannon Joslin for GGG 298 at UC Davis.

 ## Learning objectives

 By the end of this lesson, students will: